Cohejh/MuffinLauncher/README.md

 The following are libraries/software used in this launcher, that were made by others.
 <b>
 - Minecraft Executables from <a href="https://fabricmc.net/">FabricMC</a>
-- <a href="https://github.com/luuxis/minecraft-java-core">Minecraft Java Core JS Library</a> by Luxis
+- <a href="https://github.com/luuxis/minecraft-java-core">Minecraft Java Core JS Library</a> and <a href="https://github.com/luuxis/Selvania-Launcher">Selvania-Launcher</a> by Luuxis
 - JRE from <a href="https://openjdk.org/">OpenJDK</a>
 - And of course, <a href="https://www.minecraft.net/en-us">Minecraft</a> by Mojang
 </b>